codeonlyjs/website/content/guide/routerBasics.md

 ---
 # Router Basics

-CodeOnly include s simple but flexible router for use in single page apps.
+CodeOnly includes simple but flexible router for use in single page apps.

 <div class="tip">